 Underneath the raw technical term lies an innocent desire, old as humanity itself.

-Humans have always tried to look past appearances and get to the deeper meaning of what surrounds them.
+We have always tried to look past appearances and get to the deeper meaning of what surrounds us.

 On occasion, this has led us to profound realizations.
 At other times, we’ve managed to fail spectacularly.

 Now we have the technology to supercharge and deepen our quest for meaning.

 Enter semantic search.